komal-priyya/AI-powered--Todo-App/README.md

 🧪 How It Works

  📌 localStorage Persistence

-Tasks are stored in browser storage
+ ✨ Tasks are stored in browser storage

-Automatically loaded on app start
+ ✨ Automatically loaded on app start

-Updates whenever tasks change
+ ✨ Updates whenever tasks change

 📌 AI Integration

-->Uses LLaMA3 via Ollama
+✨ Uses LLaMA3 via Ollama

-->Sends task as prompt
+✨ Sends task as prompt

-->Returns improved text or steps
+✨ Returns improved text or steps